resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 3. Shared with me - the images that other users have opted to share with you
 4. Public - the list of images that others have shared with the world.
 This mostly already have applications installed
    on them, ready to run.

-BTW, a ‘Snapshot’ is an image.
-But its one that has been created on the NeCTAR cloud by simply copying the disk of a running machine.

 As new users to the NeCTAR cloud it is unlikely that you’ll have either project or shared images.
 Those come with time.